zer0cache/matic-docs/docs/develop/ethereum-matic/pos/getting-started.md

 ## Introduction

-Moving in and out of the Matic ecosystem is exponentially faster with the PoS bridge and this guide exists to show you just how easy it is.
+Moving in and out of the Polygon ecosystem is exponentially faster with the PoS bridge and this guide exists to show you just how easy it is.
 With our validator-run token bridge, you can move your ERC20, ERC721, and ERC1155 tokens at speeds never seen before.
 Unlike the plasma bridge with a 7-day withdrawal period, the PoS bridge completes deposits within 7-8 minutes and withdrawals within 30 minutes.
 Interested in how we can help you scale?
 Let's show the steps below.

 ## Steps to use the PoS Bridge